How To Manage Agency Cash Flow

 Be sure to take advantage of any potential business expenses that could be written off as a tax benefit.

-However, don’t forget to keep track of these expenses throughout the year because, as Tim Akers (and Eugene Levy) puts it, they’re not actually free.
+However, don’t forget to monitor cash flow and keep track of these expenses throughout the year because, as Tim Akers (and Eugene Levy) puts it, they’re not actually free.

 “A lot of small businesses think, ‘I own a business, so this is going to be a write-off.’
 And it actually means you’re losing profits,” Tim explains.
 “Just because the business pays for it, doesn’t mean it’s free.”